Validating Quantum State Preparation Programs (Extended Version): QSV Applications

 \textbf{\textit{Validating Other Properties.}} The above procedure is only useful in validating correctness.
 There might be other interesting properties, such as probability and effectiveness properties.
 For example, in validating \Cref{def:circuit-example}, we might want to ask how likely the qualified state can be prepared, which is hard to validate in general, but it can be effectively sampled out in some cases.

 {

 }

-In the superposition state-based property for $P'$ above, the number of qubits in $\overline{q}$ is $m$ and $n\in[0,2^m)$.
-Here, let's see how to validate the effectiveness of the program, i.e., the probability that the repeat-until-success program produces the correct state.
+In the property for $P'$ above, the basis-vector number $n$ is related to $\overline{q}$'s qubit number $m$, as $n\in[0,2^m)$.
+We explain how to validate the program's effectiveness, i.e., the probability that the repeat-until-success program produces the correct state.
 Note that superposition states are always uniformly distributed without any \cn{Ry} operations.
-The success rate of preparing a superposition state in the repeat-until-success scheme is the ratio between the number of possible basis-vector values less than $n$ and the total number of possible basis-vector values, i.e., $\overline{q}[0],...,\overline{q}[m\sminus 1]$.
-We can validate the effectiveness by calculating the number of possible values $\overline{q}$ less than $n$, by interpreting $\overline{q}$ as a natural number, dividing the number of possible values in $\overline{q}$; that is, $2^m$.
+The success rate of preparing a superposition state in the repeat-until-success scheme is the ratio between the number of desired basis-vector values ($< n$) and the total number of possible basis-vector values, i.e., different combinations of $\overline{q}[0],...,\overline{q}[m\sminus 1]$.
+We can validate the effectiveness by dividing the number of different desired basis-vectors and the number of possible values in $\overline{q}$; that is, $2^m$.
 In general, assume that we have a basis-vector expression $e(\overline{q})$ for $m$ qubits $\overline{q}$, a measurement statement $\mathpzc{M}\cn{(}e(\overline{q})\cn{)}$ storing the result in $v$, and have a boolean check on $v$ as $B(v)$ defining the good states.
-By assigning $\{0,1\}^m$ for $\overline{q}$, the probability of having the good states is the division of number of possible basis-vector values with $B(e(\overline{q}))=\cn{true}$ and the number of possible basis-vector values $e(\overline{q})$ for all possible assignments.
-In \Cref{fig:intros-example}, the effectiveness can be described as $\frac{n}{2^m}$; such a property can be validated by sampling.
+By assigning $\{0,1\}^m$ for $\overline{q}$, the probability of having the good states is the division of number of good state values ($B(e(\overline{q}))=\cn{true}$) and the possible basis-vector numbers in $e(\overline{q})$ for all possible assignments.
+Such a property can be validated by sampling.
 In some complicated cases, the right property might be hard to validate, but one can always use Rocq to verify the effectiveness via the above scheme.